 Throughout history, we have followed trends that make sense and then there are others that are real head scratchers.
-We create and follow trends mostly in the name of beauty.
+From trends that help us become more productive like calling for 24 Hr Towing Wichita KS when your vehicle breaks down, to ones that fuel our mind, body and spirit, trends shape the world around us in almost every niche.
+Now a days we tend to create and follow trends mostly in the name of beauty.
 Our idea of beauty has changed over time, and so have the practices we follow, nonetheless the backbone of these changes have generally been in the name of lookin’ good.

 We bleach our teeth, opt for breast augmentation, botox, tanning beds, hair coloring, face lifts, striped socks.
 If given a look back from the year 2050 will these societal inclinations be any less aberrant than foot binding done by the Chinese or heading planking done by the Mayan?
 I wonder?